ioccc-src/mkiocccentry/jparse/json_README.md

 ```

 In addition the control characters `U+0000` to `U+001F` (`0x00` - `0x1f`) that
-are _NOT_ listed above _must_ be encoded as a hexadecimal sequence as determined
+are _NOT_ listed above _must_ be decoded as a hexadecimal sequence as determined
 by [ISO/IEC 10646](https://www.iso.org/standard/76835.html).
 In particular,
 they must be converted into a 6 character sequence that starts with `"\u"` and
 ends with a 4 hexadecimal digits `0` - `9` and `a` - `f` (case-insensitive).

 For example, the escape character (`'\e'` - ASCII `0x1b` - `U+001B`)
-_must_ be encoded as follows:
+_must_ be decoded as follows:

 ```
 \u000e
 ```

-When one removes the special 2 character backslash encoded characters, the
+When one removes the special 2 character backslash decoded characters, the
 following character ranges are converted into the 6 character sequence that
 starts with `"\uxxxx"` where _xxxx_ are 4 hexadecimal digits.